toothmonsterr/Small-Crimes-Collective/System/WIP/Materials.md

 | 7   | ☀️light  | +/- MP            |
 | 8   | 🍏poison | Poisoned          |
 #### Rarity
 Rarity tags are associated with the [[Player Progression#Player Tiers|player tier]] they are attributed to, such as `🌀strange` representing the second tier, levels 10-19.
-A material lacking one of these tags is considered **common** or otherwise basic.
+A material lacking one of these tags is considered **common** or otherwise **basic**.
 A material will be assigned its rarity based on the session's tier appropriate reward.

 | 1d6 | Rarity     | Associated Tier       | Zenit Worth    |
 | --- | ---------- | --------------------- | -------------- |